yalanyang/LRAPA_v0.1/docs/step4_diff.md

 -   `-n, --group2`: sample 2 for differential analysis (required).

     **Note:** The name of sample must same as in the count file.

+The diff function categorizes genes into three classes based on differential usage patterns: (1) Differential APA genes: Genes in which multiple PAs are differentially utilized, non-3'-UTR PAs are also included for statistical analysis; (2) Differential TUTR-APA genes: Genes where multiple PAs within the same 3'-UTR are differentially utilized; (3) Differential ALS-APA genes: Genes in which multiple 3'-UTRs are differentially utilized, combining multiple PAs within the 3'-UTR.
+The outputs generated three files for these differential usage patterns.